-The city still bears visible scars from the nation's bloody civil war, including bullet-riddled buildings and bomb sites.
 Although the war ended a long time ago, Beirut's reputation remains intricately tied to its volatile past.
 Some Lebanese like it that way.
-They think it gives Beirut an edge, although explaining that to one of the inhabitants of one of the city’s southern refugee camps might prove difficult.
+They think it gives Beirut an edge, although explaining that to inhabitants in the city’s southern refugee camps might prove difficult.